is231014-ustp/glyphcheck/README.md

 * Single-script detection not fully implemented
 * Suspicious list is partially hardcoded
 * No performance optimization yet
-* No incremental scanning
-* No IDE integration

 **Detected suspicious characters currently do not fail the pipeline (they do not affect the exit code).**